IAI-Cyber/TRADES/README.md

 # TRADES Tool

-Home of the Threat and Risk Assessment Tool TRADES Tool.
-TRADES Tool is a model-based threat and risk assessment tool for the design of systems.
+TRADES Tool is a model-based threat and risk assessment tool for the design of systems by Israel Aerospace Industries and other contributors.
 It is based on the TRADES methodology (see [1]).

 Check the releases section for the most up-to-date version of TRADES Tool as a stand-alone modeling workbench.